 Say you’re buying a used car privately for $8,500 in cash and you bank with Wells Fargo Everyday Checking, which has a $1,000 daily ATM limit.

-• Day 1: You withdraw $1,000 from an ATM — that’s your daily limit used up
+• Day 1: You withdraw $1,000 from an ATM.
+That is your daily limit used up.

-• Day 2: You can withdraw another $1,000 after midnight — but you’d need 9 days to accumulate $8,500 this way, which is impractical
+• Day 2: You can withdraw another $1,000 after midnight, but you would need 9 days to accumulate $8,500 this way, which is impractical.

 Better options in this situation: